Asmor/slack-game-bot/README.md

 `npm start`

 This will start the bot.
-The bot currently only supports Russian Roulette, and only in a room named "#russian-roulette".
-It will listen to any message containing "russian roulette" in that room and may or may not shoot you (1/6 chance).

-May the odds be ever in your favor.
+# Games

+The bot currently supports two games; Russian Roulette and Blackjack.

+## Russian Roulette

+Russian Roulette must be played in a channel (or private group) named `russian-roulette`.
+To play, just say `roulette`.
+Or, if you're feeling whimsical, `cat roulette`.
+Say `chat roulette` only at your own peril.

+## Blackjack

+Russian Roulette must be played in a channel (or private group) named `blackjack`.
+To begin play, say `ante`.
+Once all players have anted, any player can start the game by saying `deal`.
+From there, each player can `hit` or `stand`.
+The game will automatically continue once all players have stood or busted out.
+If you need to force the game to continue, any player who has stood can say `continue`.

+Each game of Blackjack is played for $10, and a running score is kept.
+If you get blackjack, you'll win $15 instead of $10.